Securing Your APIs

 4. Post plugin with OAuth flow

 The custom plugin approach is mentioned last because it involves writing a bit of code.
 However, if your appetite allows for it, custom plugins offer the most flexibility of all these solutions.
-You can use Tyk’s custom plugins to execute an OAuth flow, for example, between Tyk (as the client) and your authorisation server, and inject a Bearer token into the request.
+You can use Tyk’s custom plugins to execute an OAuth flow, for example, between Tyk (as the client) and your authorization server, and inject a Bearer token into the request.
 The backend service will need to validate the bearer as usual.
 You can write custom plugins in a variety of languages.

 Where to Authenticate?